First Barbary War

 The First Barbary War (1801–1805), also known as the Tripolitan War and the Barbary Coast War, was a conflict during the 1801–1815 Barbary Wars, in which the United States fought against Ottoman Tripolitania.
 Tripolitania had declared war against the United States over disputes regarding tributary payments in exchange for a cessation of Tripolitanian commerce raiding at sea.
-United States President Thomas Jefferson refused to pay this tribute.
-The First Barbary War was the first major American war fought outside the New World, and in the Arab world, besides the smaller American–Algerian War (1785–1795).
+United States president Thomas Jefferson refused to pay this tribute.
+The First Barbary War was the first major American war fought outside the New World, and in the Arab world, besides the American–Algerian War (1785–1795).

 Background and overview

-Barbary corsairs and crews from the quasi-independent North African Ottoman provinces of Algiers, Tunis, Tripoli, and the independent Sultanate of Morocco under the Alaouite dynasty (the Barbary Coast) were the scourge of the Mediterranean.
-Capturing merchant ships and enslaving or ransoming their crews provided the rulers of these nations with wealth and naval power.
-The Trinitarian Order, or order of "Mathurins", had operated from France for centuries with the special mission of collecting and disbursing funds for the relief and ransom of prisoners taken by Mediterranean pirates.
-According to Robert Davis, between 1 and 1.25 million Europeans were captured by Barbary pirates and sold as slaves between the 16th and 19th centuries.
+Barbary corsairs and crews from the quasi-independent North African Ottoman regencies of Algiers, Tunis, Tripoli, and the independent Sultanate of Morocco under the Alaouite dynasty (the Barbary Coast) utilized their naval forces for centuries across the Mediterranean.
+The capture of merchant ships, and enslavement and ransoming of their crews provided them with a source of wealth and naval power.

+European responses included creation of the Trinitarian Order, (or order of "Mathurins") which operated from France for centuries with the special mission of collecting and disbursing funds for the relief and ransom of prisoners taken by Mediterranean pirates.

-Barbary corsairs led attacks upon American merchant shipping in an attempt to extort ransom for the lives of captured sailors, and ultimately tribute from the United States to avoid further attacks, as they had with the various European states.
-Before the Treaty of Paris, which formalized the United States' independence from Great Britain, United States shipping was protected by France during the revolutionary years under the Treaty of Alliance (1778–83).
-Although the treaty does not mention the Barbary states in name, it refers to common enemies between both the United States and France.
-As such, piracy against United States shipping only began to occur after the end of the American Revolution, when the United States government lost its protection under the Treaty of Alliance.
+Beginning in the late 18th century, Barbary corsairs began attacks on American merchant shipping in an attempt to extort ransom for the lives of captured sailors, and ultimately tribute from the United States to avoid further attacks, as they had with the various European states.

+Prior to signing of the Treaty of Paris, which formalized the United States' independence from Great Britain, American shipping was protected by France during the revolutionary years under the Treaty of Alliance (1778–83).
+Although the treaty did not mention the Barbary states in name, it referred to common enemies of both nations.
+Once the war concluded, piracy against America shipping began when the United States government lost its protection under the Treaty.